Robert the Doll (film series)

 Robert or Robert the Doll is a British supernatural B-horror film franchise created by Andrew Jones that has been produced by North Bank Entertainment since 2015.
-The films in the franchise include Robert (2015), The Curse of Robert the Doll (2016), The Toymaker (2017), The Legend of Robert the Doll (2018) and a prequel Robert Reborn (2019) as the last film created by Andrew Jones before he died on January 2023.
-All of the films in the franchise were written and directed by Andrew Jones.
+The films in the franchise include Robert (2015), The Curse of Robert the Doll (2016), The Toymaker (2017), The Legend of Robert the Doll (2018) and a prequel Robert Reborn (2019) as the last film created by Andrew Jones before he died in January 2023.
+All of the original films in the franchise were written and directed by Andrew Jones.
+In June 2026, a reboot entitled Robert Returns was announced by Flickering Myth and Shepka Productions.